ttiny/deploy/examples/tutorial/README.md

 We will show two ways of using **deploy**.
 Natively installed and as Docker image.
 Choose whichever suits you better.

-### As docker image
+### As Docker image

-This is the preffered way of using **deploy** because we don't need to deal with any dependencies.
+This is the proffered way of using **deploy** because we don't need to deal with any dependencies.
 We only need Docker.
-Lets create a shortcut script because Docker CLI commands are quite lenghty.
+Lets create a shortcut script because Docker CLI commands are quite lengthy.
 On Unix based system make a `deploy.sh` and put this inside, replacing the paths with your actual ones.

 1. Create our shortcut script, replacing the paths with your actual paths.
    What happens here is we share our Docker config and SSH config from the host with the **deploy** Docker container.
 We also share the directory where we store our projects and configs.
 This is one way to do it.
-Another way, described in **deploy**'s docs is placing the SSH key and the config in a directory and binding it to `/app/config` inside the volume.
+Another way, described in **deploy**'s docs, is placing the SSH key and the config in a directory and binding it to `/app/config` inside the container.
 We still need to share the Docker config from our user directory if we want to push, because Docker needs login.